 This course is designed to introduce students to a number of authors and topics in philosophical ethics.
 Its primary focus is virtue ethics, the dominant ethical tradition for much of western philosophy’s long history.
 The course begins by tracing the concept of virtue through several important Platonic dialogues before investigating the ethical system of Aristotle presented in his Nicomachean Ethics.
 Toward the end of the course students will examine St. Thomas’s adaptation of Aristotelian ethics as well as Kantian and Nietzschean responses to their forerunners in ethics.
 A student who completes this course will have a good grounding in the history of normative ethics, and will have acquired useful tools for thinking through questions in metaethics and applied ethics.

 This course is a survey of medical ethics.
-It is helpful to know something about normative ethics before inquiring into applied ethics.
-We thus begin by investigating three important normative ethical theories: virtue ethics, deontology, and utilitarianism.
-We will read sections of the foundational texts of these systems, which, though harder to read than a textbook, will serve as a more useful groundwork should one wish to go on to further study.
-We will then cover a great many topics in medical ethics including but not limited to patient autonomy, informed consent, truth-telling and confidentiality in medicine, the ethics of clinical trials, access to experimental drugs, animals in medical research, genetic control, reproductive control, abortion, euthanasia, and justice in healthcare systems.
+After a brief introduction to several important normative ethical theories, it covers a great many topics in medical ethics including but not limited to patient autonomy, informed consent, truth-telling and confidentiality in medicine, the ethics of clinical trials, access to experimental drugs, animals in medical research, genetic control, reproductive control, abortion, euthanasia, and justice in healthcare systems.

 PLS: Philosophical Inquiry